 VAT took effect as of 1st January 2013 and replaced the goods and services tax (GST) which had been in existence since 2001.
 The VAT Act was passed in the national assembly in December 2010.
-The VAT system is administered by the Seychelles Revenue Commission (SRC), led by the revenue commissioner.
+The VAT system is administered by the Seychelles Revenue Commission (SRC), led by the Revenue Commissioner.
 VAT is recoverable from the recipient of the supply.

-The standard VAT rate of 15% is levied on all taxable supplies that are not zero-rated, made by a taxable person and on taxable imports made by any person, where a taxable person refers to a VAT registered person or a person required to be registered in terms of the Act.
+The standard VAT rate of 15% is levied on all taxable supplies that are not zero-rated, made by a taxable person and on taxable imports made by any person.
+A taxable person refers to a VAT registered person or a person required to be registered under the Act.

-A taxable supply is of goods (immovable or tangible movable property, including animals, but not including money) or services that are not exempt and is made in the course or furtherance of an enterprise carried on in Seychelles.
+A taxable supply is a supply of goods (immovable or tangible movable property, including animals, but not including money) or services that are not exempt and is made in the course or furtherance of an enterprise carried on in Seychelles.
 This also includes a deemed supply in terms of the Act.

-Supply includes goods and services.
 A supply of goods means a sale, exchange, or other transfer of the right to dispose of goods as owner, including under a hire purchase agreement.
 A supply of services means anything done that is not a supply of goods or money, including the grant, assignment or surrender of any right and the making available of any facility or advantage.